HongyuJerryWang/LGP-Tutorials/Tutorial 2 - Evolutionary Algorithms and Hyperparameters/README.md

 ## Searching deeper and wider into the search space

 We see that the fitness is improving, which is good, but once in a few hundred generations, which is a bit slow.
 We can give the program more registers, more variant program length, a bigger population and a greater number of offspring.
-So the program can search deeper and wider into the search space.
+So the program can search deeper and wider into the search space:

 ```
 "initialMinimumProgramLength": 20,